Hadleigh-Schwartz/social-opendatacam/cvat/README.md

 6. Click on "Tasks" in the menu bar.
 7. Click on "Import Task."
 Upload Test-Task1.zip, which you downloaded in Step 1.
 When it is finished importing, navigate to the task.
 8. On the task page, you should see a pane titled "Jobs."
 Click on the job number of the first (and only) job.
 This should bring you to the annotation page.
+  - Note the two available labels: "person" and "interaction."
+Note that an "interaction" can have one of the following <i>attributes</i>: "dancing," "fighting," or "walking together."
+Such attributes describe the type of interaction.
-9. Start annotating!
+10. Start annotating!
 You can reference the official CVAT manual [here](https://openvinotoolkit.github.io/cvat/docs/manual/basics/track-mode-basics/).
 They detail how to annotate in "tracking mode," which is what we will be doing.
 Check out the video if you are still confused.
-10. When you're done, go back to your terminal and enter the command
+11. When you're done, go back to your terminal and enter the command
  ```
   docker-compose down
   ```